JWoinski/GitHubRepoApi/README.md

 ### Response:

 200 OK: Returns a list of repositories with branches and their last commit SHA. <br>
-404 NOT FOUND: If the GitHub user does not exist.
+404 NOT FOUND: If the GitHub user does not exist.<br>
+406 NOT ACCEPTABLE: If the header is incorrect.

 ## Code Implementation
 ### GitHubService Class